fvanevski/knowledge_agent/README.md

 - **[psycopg2-binary](https://pypi.org/project/psycopg2-binary/)**: Used for connecting to the PostgreSQL database.
 - **[python-dotenv](https://pypi.org/project/python-dotenv/)**: Used for managing environment variables.
 - **[json-repair](https://pypi.org/project/json-repair/)**: Used for repairing malformed JSON.
+- **[requests](https://pypi.org/project/requests/)**: Used for making HTTP requests to download web content.
+- **[pdfplumber](https://pypi.org/project/pdfplumber/)**: Used for extracting text from PDF documents.
+- **[beautifulsoup4](https://pypi.org/project/beautifulsoup4/)**: Used for parsing HTML content.
+- **[html2text](https://pypi.org/project/html2text/)**: Used for converting HTML to markdown.

 ### Agent Roles

 - **Analyst**: Identifies knowledge gaps and stale information in the knowledge base by analyzing its content and structure.
 - **Researcher**: Acts as the primary research arm of the agent.
-It breaks down research tasks into two sub-roles:
+It breaks down research tasks and manages the entire content acquisition pipeline:
     - **Planner**: Creates a strategic search plan using advanced search operators to target information effectively.
+    - **Content Processor**: Fetches raw documents (PDF, HTML, etc.), processes them into clean markdown, and stores both the raw and processed versions in the database.
     - **Refiner**: If the initial search plan is unsuccessful, the refiner adjusts the strategy to find the missing information.
-- **Curator**: Reviews the sources found by the Researcher, evaluates them for relevance, quality, and novelty, and ingests the approved ones into LightRAG.
+    - **Summarizer**: Generates a concise summary from the clean markdown content.
 - **Auditor**: Scans the knowledge graph for data quality issues like duplicate entities, inconsistent naming, and messy relationships.
 - **Fixer**: Corrects the data quality issues identified by the Auditor, with a human approval step for destructive operations.
 - **Advisor**: Analyzes recurring error patterns and suggests improvements to the LightRAG system's configuration to prevent future issues.